 Q: How do you evolve current measurement practices to represent the real customer journey across channels?

-Marketers want and need to know what contributes to reaching their audiences and ultimately driving purchase decisions, yet for many brands the general philosophy is still centred on last-touch attribution.
+Marketers want and need to know what contributes to reaching their audiences and ultimately driving purchase decisions, yet for many brands the general philosophy is still centered on last-touch attribution.
 That's true even for marketers with sophisticated scoring systems and analytics.

-With this in mind many brands who recognise the limitations of last touch attribution are making small steps in the right direction.
+With this in mind many brands who recognize the limitations of last touch attribution are making small steps in the right direction.
 They capture and measure the many steps that contribute to conversion, while still reporting on last touch.